LAV-600: Design

 The LAV-600 uses many components of the LAV-300, and also several improved components, including heavier armor, better vision devices and weapons.

 The vehicle holds a four-person crew, consisting of a driver, loader, gunner and commander.

 Powered by a turbocharged 6CTA 8.3 diesel engine providing a power output of 275 hp, the LAV-600 includes an Allison fully automatic transmission with six forward gears.
 The vehicle can travel at a maximum speed of 100 km/h, and has a range of 600 km.
-It has a weight of 18,500 kgs with a length of 6.30 m, a width of 2.667 m and a height of 2.74 m.
+It has a weight of 18,500 kg with a length of 6.30 m, a width of 2.667 m and a height of 2.74 m.

 Inclusion of low observable technologies for reconnaissance operations are also supported, such as minimization of infrared signatures, acoustic signatures and seismic signatures.
 A Halon fire detection and suppression system can be used for the vehicle.

 The LAV-600 is designed to allow it to be air-transported using C-130 Hercules aircraft.